 Our WorkView All

-Student chef Anna Simeonides was part of the winning team at the 2013 Cooking Up Change® competition in Winston-Salem, NC.
-Her team made a delicious lunch that meets the nutrition standards, budget, and preparation limits that schools must follow every day.
-Anna explains why healthy school foods are so important to her and her classmates.
+Student chef Jennifer Esquivel was part of the Bruce Randolph School's winning team at the 2013 Cooking Up Change® competition in Denver, CO.
+Her team served up a colorful, appetizing lunch that meets the nutrition standards, budget, and preparation limits that schools must follow every day.
 Read More